-Learn how to make the easiest classic beef chuck pot roast recipe baked in a dutch oven.
+Learn how to make the easiest classic beef chuck pot roast recipe baked in a dutch oven for a Sunday pot roast meal.
 Fall-apart tender and perfect with vegetables such as carrots and potatoes and smothered in gravy, this easy dinner is a meal your family will love.

 - Pot Roast with Onion Soup Mix Recipe (homemade)